arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/05.basic-touch/basic-touch.md

 The [GIGA Display Shield](/hardware/giga-display-shield) has an advanced touch interface, supported via the [Arduino_GigaDisplayTouch](https://github.com/arduino-libraries/Arduino_GigaDisplayTouch) library.

-This library is used to return the number of contact points, and the `x,y` coordinates for each of these.
-For example, touching the screen with two fingers would generate the following:
+This library is used to return the number of contact points, and the `x,y` coordinates for each of contacts, and in this guide you will learn about different methods to obtain the data.

-- `x` - 0-480 (x-axis)
-- `y` - 0-800 (y-axis)
-- `contacts` - number of touchpoints (fingers on the screen).

-***Please note that any example with the GIGA Display Shield requires a GIGA R1 WiFi board.
-To get started with the shield, visit the [Getting Started with GIGA Display Shield](/tutorials/giga-display-shield/getting-started).***

 ## Hardware & Software Needed